ericlee878/Prototype-with-GenAI/README.md

 Does the code work?
 If not, what's broken.
 - The code runs and mostly works.
 Some functionalities are not exactly as I envisioned them, and it was difficult to get GPT to get the functionality to exactly how I wanted it.
+- The code has a basic timer that can be stopped and started.
+There is also a user queue.
+However, the two-minute warning was not able to be implemented.

 How is the code better than what the team currently has?
 - No.